 As a representative complex industrial system with multi-sensor network, spacecraft power systems exhibit intricate physical couplings and diverse operational regimes.
 This dataset can be utilized in other domains for validating algorithm generalizability.

-Specifically, XJTU-SPS consists of four sub-datasets: (1) XJTU-SPS for Forecasting or Reconstruction (XJTU-SPS for F or R), (2) XJTU-SPS for Work Mode Recognition (XJTU-SPS for MR), (3) XJTU-SPS for Anomaly Detection (XJTU-SPS for AD), and (4) XJTU-SPS for Anomaly Location / Fault Diagnosis (XJTU-SPS for AL or FD).
+Specifically, XJTU-SPS consists of four sub-datasets: (1) XJTU-SPS for Forecasting or Reconstruction (XJTU-SPS for F or R), (2) XJTU-SPS for Work Mode Recognition (XJTU-SPS for MR), (3) XJTU-SPS for Anomaly Detection (XJTU-SPS for AD), and (4) XJTU-SPS for Fault Localization / Fault Diagnosis (XJTU-SPS for FL or FD).

 Meanwhile, XJTU-SPS is supplemented with fully aligned mathematical-physical models enabling simulations and physical knowledge provision, thereby we also anticipate that XJTU-SPS can provide some support to researchers in Physics-Informed Neural Networks (PINNs), digital twins, and predictive control.

-Keywords: spacecraft, power system, PINN, digital twin, monitoring and operation maintenance, time series forecasting, time series reconstruction, work mode recognition, anomaly detection, anomaly location, fault diagnosis.
+Keywords: spacecraft, power system, PINN, digital twin, monitoring and operation maintenance, time series forecasting, time series reconstruction, work mode recognition, anomaly detection, fault localization, fault diagnosis.

 The SPS comprises the following subsystems: solar array (SA), battery sets (BAT), battery charge regulator (BCR), battery discharge regulator (BDR), shunt regulator (SR), power distribution module (PDM), loads (Loads), and others.
 The SA is the power source of the SPS, responsible for converting solar radiation into electrical energy, and its output power is affected by factors such as solar radiation, temperature, and shadow.
 The BAT is the power storage unit of the SPS, responsible for storing the electrical energy provided by the SA.
 The BCR is the charge control unit of the SPS, responsible for controlling the charging of the BAT.
 The BDR is the discharge control unit of the SPS, responsible for controlling the discharge of the BAT to the Loads.
 The SR is the energy regulation unit of the SPS, it works with the BCR and BDR to complete the following functions: • When located in the sunlight area and the sunlight is sufficient, the SA charges the BAT and supplies power to the Loads, • When located in the sunlight area and the sunlight is insufficient, the SA and BAT jointly supply power to the Loads, • When located in the shadow area, the SA does not work, and the BAT supplies power to the Loads.
 The PDM is the power distribution unit of the SPS, responsible for distributing electrical energy to various Loads.
 The Loads are the power consumption unit of the spacecraft power system, and their power requirements are affected by factors such as the working state of the spacecraft and mission requirements.

-`charge' means SA only charges BAT without any load, `shunt' means SA provides energy for both LOAD and BAT, `joint' means SA and BAT provide energy for LOAD simultaneously, `leisure' means there is no load and BAT is not charging, and `discharge' means BAT only supplies energy to LOAD.
-The spacecraft we simulated is in low Earth orbit (LEO), and its period is 95 minutes.
-Under normal circumstances, to maximize the energy generated, this spacecraft is in sun-oriented mode.
-However, when performing tasks such as imaging the ground targets, it is necessary to switch to ground-oriented mode.
+`charge' means SA only charges BAT without any load, `shunt' means SA provides energy for both LOAD and BAT, `joint' means SA and BAT provide energy for LOAD simultaneously, `leisure' means there is no load and BAT is not charging, and `discharge' means only BAT supplies energy to LOAD.

 We did not measure all battery groups, but only the 2nd, 3rd, and 4th groups of batteries, in fact, the other 2 groups of batteries exhibit similar observational properties.

 XJTU-SPS for F or R does not contain any anomalies or faults.
-This dataset is used for time series forecasting or reconstruction tasks, typically involving spacecraft normal state prediction, energy management, mission planning, etc. The prediction and reconstruction of spacecraft operational states also form the basis for subsequent anomaly detection and fault diagnosis tasks.
+This dataset is used for time series forecasting or reconstruction tasks, typically involving spacecraft state forecasting, parameter trend extrapolation, missing data reconstruction, mission planning, digital twin construction, and predictive health trend analysis.
+The forecasting and reconstruction of spacecraft operational states also form the basis for subsequent anomaly detection and fault diagnosis tasks.

 XJTU-SPS for F or R consists of 6 subsets, namely: XJTU-SPS for F or R_4cycles, XJTU-SPS for F or R_18cycles, XJTU-SPS for F or R_24cycles, XJTU-SPS for F or R_34cycles, XJTU-SPS for F or R_90cycles, and XJTU-SPS for F or R_94cycles, which simulate 4, 18, 24, 34, 90, and 94 orbital cycles of spacecraft respectively.
 Users can select, sample, and truncate the data according to their engineering and project needs.